contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 default  contiv-vlan     data     vlan        112         10.1.3.0/24
 ```

-The allocated vlan can be used to connect any workload in vlan 112 in the network infrstructure.
+The VLAN can be used to connect any workload in VLAN 112 in the network infrstructure.
-The interface that connects to the outside network needs to be specified during netplugin
+The interface that connects to the outside network must be specified during netplugin
-start, for this VM configuration it is set as `eth2`
+start; for this VM configuration it is set as `eth2`.

-Let's run some containers to belong to this network, one on each node.
-Firs one on
+Run some containers to belong to this network, one on each node.
+Create the first on
-`tutorial-node1`
+`tutorial-node1`:

 ```
 vagrant@tutorial-node1:~$ docker run -itd --name=contiv-vlan-c1 --net=contiv-vlan alpine /bin/sh
 4bf58874c937e242b4fc2fd8bfd6896a7719fd10475af96e065a83a2e80e9e48
 ```

-And another one on `tutorial-node2`
+And the second on `tutorial-node2`:

 ```
 vagrant@tutorial-node2:~$ docker run -itd --name=contiv-vlan-c2 --net=contiv-vlan alpine /bin/sh